-When a worker is injured on the job, they are often impacted financially, emotionally, and physically.
-Benefits are intended to help reduce these impacts, but often, you receive minimal benefits over time.
+When a worker suffers a back injury on the job, they often struggle financially, emotionally, and physically.
+Workers’ compensation benefits can help reduce this strain, but often, you receive minimal benefits over time.
 The workers’ compensation payment rate only affords you a portion of your pre-injury wages.
 Depending on a worker’s back injuries and injury-related impairments, this process can continue indefinitely.

-A lump-sum settlement may give an injured worker the power to change their financial circumstances.
+A lump-sum back injury workers’ compensation settlement may give injured workers the power to change their financial circumstances.
 A lump sum may allow you to better plan your finances and live more comfortably.
-A lump-sum settlement helps injured workers begin to pay off accumulating debts, offering a sense of financial freedom that can relieve financial stressors.
+This can give injured workers the freedom to begin to pay off accumulating debts while relieving financial stressors.

-As you examine your settlement options, you will likely realize that as an injured worker, you have a lot at stake.
+As you examine your workers’ compensation settlement options after a back injury, you will likely realize that you have a lot at stake.
 Settling your claim too early or for an unreasonably low amount can adversely affect you, your family, and your future.